westNeighbor/ComfyUI-ultimate-openpose-estimator/README.md

     - It will keep original picture's ratio
     - Minimum requirement for resolution\_x >= 64px, for value < 64, the output pose image will be 512px
 - Giving the plot control options for body pose, face and hands
-    - The default size value is optimized for 1024px pictures, for smaller size picture, lower the size value, otherwise increase the size value
+    - The default marker size value is optimized for 1024px pictures, for smaller size picture, lower the marker size value, otherwise increase the marker size value
 - Giving output options of pose keypoints and json string formats for further using, check my [ultimate-openpose-editor](https://github.com/westNeighbor/ComfyUI-ultimate-openpose-editor) if you need editting the pose

 ## Installation